Workiva/over_react/doc/wrapping_js_components.md

 ##### Converting Maps

 Props are commonly typed as something that's shaped like a Dart `Map`.
-Anything with keys and values fall into that category, which can be anything that looks like:
+Anything with keys and values fall into that category, which in TS, can be things that looks like:

 ```ts
 // Each prop here is a different form of an object type